thinktwice13/go-architecture-example/README.md

 # Go Architecture Patterns

-This repository demonstrates different architectural approaches in Go through consistent implementations of a simplified domain.
+This repository demonstrates different architectural approaches in Go through consistent implementations of a simplified document processing app.
 Each implementation showcases the structural patterns, component organization, and dependency flows that characterize a specific architectural style.

 ## What This Is